-Yogananda stated: “Kindness is the light that dissolves all walls between souls, families and nations.”
+Yogananda stated: “Kindness is the light that dissolves all walls between souls, families, and nations.”
 The world has mastered success, innovation and wealth, but what about being kind and compassionate?
-It seems, as we strive for more material wealth and consumption, kindness and compassion toward others becomes less important.
+It seems as we strive for more material wealth and consumption, kindness, and compassion toward others become less important.
 As we actively work towards cultivating more kindness, the collective consciousness of our world will positively shift.
 Random acts of kindness are a great way to cultivate a kinder, more abundant world.

 - Random acts of kindness release neurochemicals that result in a sense of well-being.

 - Simple witnessing acts of kindness produces oxytocin, which aids in lowering blood pressure and improving our overall heart health.

 - According to research from Emory University, when you are kind to people, your brain’s pleasure and reward centers light up, as if you were the recipient of the good deed – not the giver.

 - Engaging in acts of kindness produces endorphins, which are the brain’s natural painkiller.

 - A study by Dr. David R. Hamilton, showed acts of kindness create emotional warmth, which releases the hormone oxytocin, causes the release of nitric oxide – which dilates the blood vessels causing a reduction in blood pressure.

 - Kindness enhances both physical and mental health and has been linked to the reduction of stress.